ModdedXero/CentriserveToolsNextJS/README.md

 The application is Written with NextJS and MongoDB.
 REST API is managed by NextJS using Express.

-`npm run test:e2e` runs tests for the program and verifies API.
+`npm run cypress` or `npm run cypress:headless` runs tests for the program and verifies API.

 # REST API